 As part of the draft VMCSP (Schedule F - Transportation Network), Bass Pro Mills Drive will be extended easterly to Jane St. and westerly to Weston Road.
 Romina Drive, as shown on Attachment #2, will be extended to the north from its current termination at Bass Pro Mills Drive to intersect with Vaughan Mills Circle.
-The Transportation Network identifies a north-south local street between Vaughan Mills Circle and Bass Pro Mills Drive, halfway between Edgeley Boulevard and the future extended Romina Drive.
+The Transportation Network identifies an east-west local street halfway between Riverock Gate and the future extension of Bass Pro Mills Drive.
 Based on the review of the development proposal, the following comments apply to the road network:

 - The draft VMCSP represents the City's coordinated, integrated, and comprehensive approach to managing intensification areas.
-As a result the development proposal must reflect the road network as identified in the Draft Secondary Plan (Schedule F Transportation Network, and Schedule H Active Transportation Network). - Consistent with the draft VMCSP, Romina Drive shall connect to Vaughan Mills Circle by a public road, which would affect the location of Tower 3B.
+As a result the development proposal must reflect the road network as identified in the Draft Secondary Plan (Schedule F - Transportation Network, and Schedule H - Active Transportation Network). - A proposed private driveway is identified as a public street in the draft VMCSP.
+The applications should be revised to conform to "Schedule F" of the draft VMCSP and the road must be located mid-block between the Bass Pro Mills Drive extension and Riverock Gate to achieve the potential for a future signalized intersection.